Curricular Framework: 2021 Institute on Integrative Learning and Signature Work

 As defined by the AAC&U Integrative Learning VALUE rubric, integrative learning is a complex process in students’ development.
 The scope of this outcome spans the curriculum and the co-curriculum, the classroom to the community, and college to career.
 The Institute curriculum is designed to support campus teams to advance their work through a focus on four themes:

-Theme 1: Innovative Pedagogies for Integrative and Global and Community-Based Learning
+Theme 1: Innovative Pedagogies for Integrative Learning

 Theme 2: Application and Alignment of Community-Based Learning Across Campus

 This theme addresses integrative learning across silos of community engagement that often exist on campuses.
-Sessions will address how to leverage community-based promising practices at the local, national, and global levels to deepen students’ integrative learning, create signature work, and support career preparation.
+Sessions will address how to leverage community-based learning practices at the local, national, and global levels to deepen students’ integrative learning, create signature work, and support career preparation.

 This theme highlights the role of multiple modes of assessment, including authentic assessment of signature work, to understand the equitable attainment of integrative learning and civic outcomes.
 Sessions will encourage participants to clarify learning goals, map programs and assignments to outcomes, apply rubric-based assessments, and utilize data to support student success for all students.

-Theme 4: Leadership for Integrative, Community-Based Campus Change
+Theme 4: Leadership for Integrative Campus Change

 This theme supports faculty, staff, and administrators as change agents to align integrative learning goals throughout campus by connecting students’ learning across departments, campus centers, and diverse stakeholders.
 Sessions will help participants explore how to navigate change initiatives; promote equity-focused conversations and inclusive environments for teaching and learning; leverage resources; and develop partnerships across and beyond the campus.